WebOfTrustInfo/rwot2-id2020/draft-documents/hierarchical-deterministic-keys-for-bootstrapping-a-self-sovereign-identity.md

 #### 2. Identity Models

 Identities can be represented at any key pair of a hierarchical deterministic key set.
-In the future, we may want to set a standard on the identity keypair to be a different keypair than the master one.
+In the future, we may want to set a standard on the identity keypair to be a different keypair than the master one.

 **1.1 Self-Sovereign Model.**
 The BIP0032 standard states that a key hierarchy can be derived a depth from 0 to 3.
 Placing the individual at the core root of the derivation (depth 0), where the user is the holder of the seed and master key is the self-sovereign identity model.
 Here the user has the greatest degree of control and responsibility in managing their identity client-side.